evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55_Sportback/_index.md

 You can choose between two sound systems on the Audi e-tron 55 Sportback.

-- With the Audi Sound system, you get ten speakers with a max system output of 180 watts.
+- **Audi Sound system**: This system features ten speakers and delivers a maximum output of 180 watts.
-- With the Bang & Olufsen Sound System, you get 16 speakers with a max system output of 700 watts.
+- **Bang & Olufsen Sound System**: This system features 16 speakers and delivers a maximum output of 700 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights